IowaDave/remote-thermometer/README.md

 1. Arduino Uno
 1. Raspberry Pi (RPi)
 1. Power supply suitable for the RPi
-1. Powered USB hub, with power supply
-1. USB cable connecting RPi to USB hub
+1. USB cable connecting RPi to Arduino
-1. USB cable connecting Arduino to USB hub
 1. Three jumper wires connecting DS18B20 to Arduino
-1. Optional monitor, keyboard and mouse to use the RPi for code development
+1. Optional battery-enabled backup power supply, highly recommended
 1. Optional ethernet cable, if you prefer or require a wired network connection
+1. Optional monitor, keyboard, mouse and powered USB hub to use the RPi for code development

 #### Assembly
 * Connect the DS18B20 to the Arduino